 - do not attempt to tell the story of a major event or historical figure.
 Do not attempt to create a digital archive of the Holocaust, or a definitive documentary history of the War of 1812, or an oral history archive of the immigrant experience in Toronto.
 These are areas of interest, not topics for a project.
 Narrow your subject as much as you possibly can; then talk about it with me and we will narrow it down further.

 - do not strike out entirely on your own.
 You will need some support from outside – that is one of the main reasons to have a community partner.

-Last year’s projects are linked to from last year’s course website.
-Perhaps the most impressive of these is “Neighbourhood Under the Microscope“.
-Please note that these sites were made by students with no prior technical experience; if you’re in that category they may look daunting right now, but don’t be discouraged, you’ll learn what you need to in time to make something really cool.
+Last year's projects are linked to from last year's course website.
+They are all great, so look there for some inspiration.
+Please note that these sites were made by students with no prior technical experience; if you're in that category they may look daunting right now, but don't be discouraged, you'll learn what you need to in time to make something really cool.